codetent/ci-test/README.md

 # ci-test
-This repository is for testing common CI practices only
+This repository is for testing common CI practices only!